8 Best Ways to Manage Your Email Inbox Like a Pro

 Steps to Keep Your Inbox Clean

 • Set a schedule: Dedicate time each week or month to review and clear out old emails.
+Delete emails you may have forgotten about or that no longer make sense to keep.

 • Use archiving: For emails you don’t need immediately but want to keep, use the archive function.
 Both Gmail and Microsoft Outlook allow you to archive emails with a single click.